MAPS Investors Have Opportunity to Lead WM Technology, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WM Technology, Inc. ("WM Technology" or the "Company") (NASDAQ: MAPS).
+LOS ANGELES, Nov.
+19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WM Technology, Inc. ("WM Technology" or the "Company") (NASDAQ: MAPS).

 Class Period: May 25, 2021 – September 24, 2024